krishnaparuchuri-productmanager/krishnaparuchuri-productmanager/README.md

 **Most tech is built to move fast and break things.
 I build products for industries where breaking things means compromised patient care or millions lost to fraud.**

 **With 16+ years in Fintech (Fraud & Identity) and HealthTech, I operate in the most highly regulated corners of tech.
 When a product decision blocks a financial transaction or impacts a care journey, trust and compliance matter more than hype.
-I don't just ship features—I design resilient systems that solve messy, ambiguous business problems at scale.**
+I don't just ship features, I design resilient systems that solve messy, ambiguous business problems at scale.**

 Product Strategy | Fraud & Identity | HealthTech & CX | AI-Enabled Platforms